May 27, 1908

 Congress passed the White Slave Traffic Act, also known as the Mann Act.
-The new law significantly increased the BOI's jurisdiction over interstate crime.
+The new law significantly increased the Bureau of Investigation’s jurisdiction over interstate crime.

 April 30, 1912

-Former Examiner A. Bruce Bielaski, Chief Finch's assistant since 1909, was appointed Chief of the BOI.
+Former Examiner A. Bruce Bielaski, Chief Finch’s assistant since 1909, was appointed Chief of the Bureau of Investigation.

-World War I began in Europe, placing additional responsibilities on the BOI.
-On April 6, 1917, Congress declared war on Germany and President Woodrow Wilson authorized the BOI to detain enemy aliens.
+World War I began in Europe, placing additional responsibilities on the Bureau.
+On April 6, 1917, Congress declared war on Germany, and President Woodrow Wilson authorized the Bureau to detain enemy aliens.